RanjeetUttamPatil/ChatterBox/README.md

-# 🧙‍♂️ ChatterBox ChatApp: Real-Time Communication Platform
+# 🧙‍♂️ ChatterBox : Real-Time Communication Platform

-Wizard ChatApp is a fully responsive, feature-rich real-time messaging application with a playful "cartoon-wizard" aesthetic.
+ChatterBox is a fully responsive, feature-rich real-time messaging application with a playful "cartoon-wizard" aesthetic.
 Built with the MERN stack (MongoDB, Express, React, Node.js) and enhanced with Socket.io for instantaneous interactions, it offers a seamless experience across mobile, tablet, and desktop devices.

 ## 🚀 Key Features